nshobairwe/spring-boot-student-subjects-api/README.md

+Here’s the **modified and clean** version of your `README.md`:

+---

 # spring-boot-students-subjects-api

-A Spring Boot REST API to manage students and subjects.
+A Spring Boot REST API to manage students and subjects, now with Docker support.

 ## Features
-- Retrieves a list of students with their enrolled programs.
+- Retrieve a list of students with their enrolled programs.
-- Retrieves subjects for the Software Engineering program (Years 1-4).
+- Retrieve subjects for the Software Engineering program (Years 1–4).
-- Uses Spring Boot, MySQL, and JPA for database management.
+- Use Spring Boot, MySQL, and JPA for database management.
+- Dockerized for easy containerized deployment.

 ## Setup Instructions